ak1801/HoMeAu/README.md

 Step6 - Configure Kore app to listen on configured IP address.

 Step7 - Run winscp script - media_push.txt to push any media file to desired location on the hard disk.
-Execute following command in cmd from winscp installation directory: winscp.com /script=media_push.txt
+Pass the filepath as parameter while executing the script.
+Execute following command in cmd from winscp installation directory: winscp.com /script=media_push.txt /parameter // filepath\filename

 Step8 - Automate the script for scheduled file transfer & sync local media directory with remote media directory.